-During the year ended December 31, 2022, U.S. Gulf of Mexico production averaged approximately 17,400 Boepd (net) (~83% oil).
-Production for the fourth quarter of 2022 was impacted by planned and unplanned facilities shutdowns as well as loop currents in the Gulf of Mexico.
+During the year ended December 31, 2023, U.S. Gulf of Mexico production averaged approximately 15,400 Boepd (net) (~81% oil).

-In March 2022, the Company commenced operations to plug back and side-track the original Kodiak-3 infill well located in Mississippi Canyon.
-The well was sidetracked, and the Kodiak-3ST well was brought back online in early September 2022, with insurance proceeds covering a substantial portion of the costs incurred to return the well to production.
-Well results and initial production were in line with expectations, however well productivity declined through the end of the fourth quarter of 2022 and workover plans have been developed for remediation in the second half of 2023.
+The Kodiak #3 infill well located in Mississippi Canyon was brought online in April 2021.
+The well experienced production issues and was shut-in.
+In March 2022, the Company commenced operations to plug back and side-track the original Kodiak #3 infill well.
+The Kodiak-3ST well was brought online in early September 2022.
+Well results and initial production were in line with expectations, however well productivity declined through the end of the third quarter of 2022.
+Workover plans have been developed and are now expected to commence around the middle of 2024 given the better than forecast performance of the well in 2023.